Filipino shamans: Initiation

-Most babaylan inherited their status from an older babaylan they were apprenticed to, usually a relative.
-In some cultures, like among the Isneg people, older shamans can choose apprentices from among the eligible young women of the village.
+Most babaylan inherit their status from an older babaylan they are apprenticed to, usually a relative.
+In some cultures, such as the Isneg people, older shamans can choose apprentices from among the eligible young women of the village.

 A few, however, become babaylan after experiencing what has been termed a "shamanistic initiatory crisis" (also "shamanic illness" or "shamanic madness").
 This includes serious or chronic illnesses, near-death experiences, sudden seizures and trembling, depression, strange events or behavior (including climbing balete trees or disappearing for several days with no memory of the events), bouts of insanity (including those induced by psychological trauma from a past event), and strange visions or dreams.
 These are regarded as encounters with the spirits, where the soul of the person is said to be journeying to the spirit world.
-In cases like this, it is said that a spirit chose the person, rather than the other way around.
+In cases like this, it is said that a spirit chooses the person, rather than the other way around.

 After being chosen, shamans go through an initiation rite.
 These rites are meant to gain or transfer the patronage of a spirit.
 Among Visayans, this ritual is known as the tupad or tupadan.
 In cases of people with "shamanic illness", these initiation rites are regarded as the cure, where the initiate regains health or sanity by conceding to the wishes of the spirits and "answering the call".
 When volunteered rather than volunteering, their relatives are usually required to pay a large fee to the senior shaman for the training.
 Initiation rites can range from simply inducing a trance through herbs or alcohol, to inducing personal crises through physical or psychological hardship.
 Extreme examples of initiation rites include getting buried alive or being immersed in water overnight.

 After initiation, the apprentices are then trained in the details of their role.
-This training includes learning about the rituals, the chants and songs, the sacrifices appropriate for each spirit, oral histories, herbs and healing practices, and magic spells, among others.
+This training includes learning about rituals, chants and songs, the sacrifices appropriate for each spirit, oral histories, herbs, healing practices, and magic spells, among other things.
 They usually assist the senior shaman during ceremonies until their training is complete, which can take months to years.
 Each shaman can have one or more such apprentices, at varying ranks or specializations.